franciscoamador13/Spam-filter/README.md

 The goal is to train models capable of distinguishing between legitimate emails (ham) and spam with high precision and recall, through a preprocessing pipeline and evaluation of multiple classification algorithms.

+**NOTE: Some of the cells may take a while to run, please be patient!**

+---

+## 📂 Data Used

+The data used for training and testing the models comes from the [SpamAssassin Public Corpus](http://spamassassin.apache.org/old/publiccorpus/), a collection of spam and ham emails publicly available for spam filter research.

 ---

 ## ⚙️ Technologies and Libraries